 - If you want to access them, you only have to go to the left side of your calendar view and look for the “Other Calendars” button.

 - Click on the little arrow button and select “Browse Interesting Calendars”.

 - A new menu will pop-up which contains three sections: Holidays, Sports and More.

 - From here, just choose the ones that suit best your needs and save the changes.

 Customize the Date Range View

-In Google Calendar users are able to select one of four types of default views: day, week, month and agenda, by simply clicking on the special button which can be found on the right corner of the calendar page.
+In Google Calendar, users are able to select one of four types of default views: day, week, month, and agenda, by simply clicking on the particular button, which can be found on the right corner of the calendar page.
 However, not many of you know that Google Calendar permits users to customize their viewing style.
 To do this, you have to follow the next simple steps:

 - In Google Calendar press “S” to access the “Settings” menu.

 - Go to “Custom View”, press on it and a drop-down menu will appear.

 - From here, choose between the available options: 2, 3 or 4 weeks and 2, 3, 4, 5, 6 or 7 days.